idaholab/moose/modules/solid_mechanics/doc/content/source/vectorpostprocessors/InteractionIntegral.md

 ## Description

-This is used for the computation of interaction integrals at the points along a crack front within the tensor_mechanics system.
+This is used for the computation of interaction integrals at the points along a crack front within the solid_mechanics system.
 This object is not typically defined by a user, but is set up automatically using the [DomainIntegralAction](/DomainIntegralAction.md).

 ## Theory